BrajanHalili/SIPRI/README.md

 ### `npm i`

 Install the needed modules in /Frontend to run the website.
-You need to run

 ### `npm start`

 Runs the app in the development mode.\
-Use the command in both /Backend and /Frontend.
+Use the command in both /Backend and /Frontend.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\